davish/pennlabspractical/README.md

 # Davis Haupt - Penn Labs Practical

 Live demo at [https://davishaupt-pennlabspractical.herokuapp.com](https://davishaupt-pennlabspractical.herokuapp.com).
-You can use the provided form to add new elements and view the contents of the database, or query the API directly with an API browser like [Postman](https://www.getpostman.com/) to access all the endpoints.
+You can use the provided form, or query the API directly with an API browser like [Postman](https://www.getpostman.com/) to access all the endpoints.

 ## Stack: